 History of the Office

-Welcome to the Office of the Assistant to the President for Diversity and Equity.
-A new position, implemented in 05-06, the Chief Diversity Officer (CDO) provides university-wide leadership to support the development and success of institutional diversity initiatives that advance the broader objectives of Xavier University's Catholic, Jesuit mission and its long-range strategic plan.
-That charge grew out of the recommendation of the President's Diversity Advisory Committee, based on an extensive assessment process that included listening sessions with a broad cross-section of the campus community.
+Implemented in 05-06, the Office of Institutional Diversity and Inclusion provides university-wide leadership to support the development and success of institutional diversity initiatives that advance the broader objectives of Xavier University's Catholic, Jesuit mission and its long-range strategic plan.
+That charge grew out of the recommendation of the President's Diversity and Inclusion Action and Advisory Council, based on an extensive assessment process that included listening sessions with a broad cross-section of the campus community.
 The administration and the Board of Trustees responded with a strong pledge of support and redoubled Xavier's commitment to engage the intellectual and social benefits of diversity in the pursuit of institutional excellence.
-This office, a strategic diversity planning framework and funding structure, a new Harassment Code and response unit, and the Womens' Center currently under proposal are just a few of the promising results of their collective vision and hard work.
+This office, a strategic diversity planning framework and funding structure, a new Harassment Code and response unit, and the Women's Center currently under proposal are just a few of the promising results of their collective vision and hard work.

-Toward these ends, the CDO, supported by the Diversity and Equity Committee, serves as a resource to all members of the campus community seeking to implement strategic plans that advance institutional diversity goals (see Institutional Diversity Indicators).
-In addition, the Office houses a number of educational resources for understanding diversity in the context of higher education, which can be accessed by appointment.
+Toward these ends, the OIDI, supported by the PDIAAC and the Center for Diversity and Inclusion serves as a resource to all members of the campus community seeking to implement strategic plans that advance institutional diversity goals (see Institutional Diversity Indicators).
+In addition, the OIDI houses a number of educational resources for understanding diversity in the context of higher education, which can be accessed by appointment.